 • If a refugee or asylee presents an EAD for initial verification, you will need to reverify work authorization when the EAD expires.
-Upon reverification, you must allow the worker to present any\unexpired EAD or an unrestricted Social Security card.
-List B documents are not needed for reverification.
+Upon reverification, you must allow the worker to present <a href="mailto:any\unitariose\any\unit

 Refugees and asylees may experience a delay in receiving a Social Security number (SSN).